RedisGraph/RedisGraph/README.md

 ### With any other client

-You can interact with RedisGraph using your client's ability to send raw Redis commands.
+You can interact with FalkorDB using your client's ability to send raw Redis commands.

 Depending on your client of choice, the exact method for doing that may vary.

 #### Python example

-This code snippet shows how to use RedisGraph with raw Redis commands from Python via [redis-py](https://github.com/andymccurdy/redis-py):
+This code snippet shows how to use FalkorDB with raw Redis commands from Python via [redis-py](https://github.com/andymccurdy/redis-py):

 ```Python